-Despite the fact that with every passing day, we tend to come across better, more efficient and effective technological computers, yet many of us still face the problem of slow performance when it comes to offline playing games such as The witcher, World of Warcraft, Machinarium, Half-life 2 and many on them.
+Despite the fact that with every passing day, we tend to come across better, more efficient, and effective technological computers, many of us still face the problem of slow performance when it comes to offline playing games such as The witcher, World of Warcraft, Machinarium, Half-life 2 and many on them.
 The slow performance can be due to a number of reasons.
 In the course of this article, we will focus on the reason and will also present their corresponding solutions.

 Lack of Optimization

 In order to increase the efficiency of your system, while you are playing a game, it is imperative that you optimize your software.
 To do so, start with determining those particular programs that are eating away the PC’s reserves.
 Open Task Manager and find those applications that are consuming a large chunk of resources.
 Once you are able to identify them, if you are not using them, you can always forcefully stop them.
 All you have to do is select that particular program and then, click on the “End Task” button located at the bottom right of the window.
-Below we have shown you a picture of the task manager, that shows that apps that are running both in front and in the background, along with all the details regarding their resource usage.
+Below we have shown you a picture of the task manager, that shows the apps that are running both in front and in the background, along with all the details regarding their resource usage.

 Besides manually closing the apps, PC generally has inbuilt optimization programs.
 If you think these programs aren’t helping, you can always download a good optimization program.
 Below we have listed the top optimization programs of 2017.